Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 ## About this document

-This document describes how to install and configure Powel ScadaEx.
-It is intended for a technical audience, to be used by Powel consultants and system administrator/IT personnel at Powel’s customers.
+This document describes how to install and configure Volue ScadaEx.
+It is intended for a technical audience, to be used by Volue consultants and system administrator/IT personnel at Volue’s customers.

-When installing Powel software, some level of knowledge of the following is required:
+When installing Volue software, some level of knowledge of the following is required:

-- Powel software, both from a technical and a functional point of view
+- Volue software, both from a technical and a functional point of view
 - Installing and configuring Microsoft Windows operating systems for servers and clients
 - Installing and configuring Oracle database solutions